 There are three main reasons behind our use of “open culture.”
 First, open culture is more readily understandable, as it does not include an acronym that may be unfamiliar to many.
 Second, it is broader in scope as it envisions open sharing of cultural heritage as a participatory experience in a system that includes GLAMs but also their users, their communities, commercial entities and non-profit sector institutions, as well as society as a whole.
 Third, open culture encapsulates the synergies between culture as heritage and as contemporary creativity.
 Open culture’s most exciting potential is to empower creators anywhere in the world to discover, share, reuse and remix cultural heritage.
 We see open culture as a catalyst for the dissemination and revitalization of culture, a spark for the creation of new cultural expressions and experiences, and an engine for sustainable cultural, economic and social development, where culture as a public good takes center stage.

-Creative Commons Open Culture Program
+CC Open Culture Program

 We take part in activities to reform policy to enable cultural heritage institutions to fulfill their legitimate and public interest missions.
 This includes continuing to advocate for strong copyright exceptions and limitation; stating the importance of keeping non-original reproductions of public domain works in the public domain; encouraging a purposeful policy discourse celebrating open culture as a positive affirmation of the importance of open access and sharing of cultural materials to the fullest extent possible; and engaging in conversations on the respectful and ethical use of culturally-sensitive materials.